-Portfolio college credit will only be awarded for learning experiences that have occurred after high school.
+Portfolio college credit will only be awarded for college level learning experiences that have occurred after high school.
 Students are eligible to apply for portfolio credit two years after high school graduation or two years after their high school class has graduated.
-To earn this credit the student must provide evidence of possessing equivalent knowledge, theory or skills demonstrated by the presentation of a portfolio, certificates, or diplomas and acceptance of these credentials by Mountwest.
+To earn this credit the student must provide evidence of possessing equivalent knowledge, theory or industry skills demonstrated by the presentation of a portfolio, industry certifications, or diplomas and acceptance of these credentials by Mountwest.